Jojo1-3/Jojo1-3/README.md

 - 👋 Hi, I’m @Jojo1-3
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Via Google